veyisTurgut/coco-project/report.md

     ![Betweenness Percentage Threshold](figures/betweenness_percentage_threshold.png)

     This metric remained remarkably low and stable, consistently below 10% (around 7-9%) throughout the simulation.
 This indicates that the vast majority of students maintained at least minimal structural links to paths that bridge different parts of the network, effectively preventing widespread network fragmentation or the structural isolation of large student groups.

+    **This is a key indicator of robust global network connectivity.**

+    - Distributed Brokerage: It means that the vast majority of students, at any given time, are part of at least some shortest paths that connect other, disparate parts of the low percentage here signifies that the role of connecting different student clusters or topic areas is not hyper-concentrated in an exceedingly tiny fraction of nodes but is more distributed.
+While the "Evolution of Betweenness Centrality Distribution" plot shows some students have significantly higher betweenness than others (the outliers), this plot confirms that very few are completely cut off from such bridging roles.

+    - Prevention of Fragmentation: If the network were breaking into truly isolated echo chambers or disconnected components, students within those fragments would only have paths to others within the same fragment.
+Their betweenness centrality concerning the global network would plummet to zero.
+The fact that this percentage stays low indicates that widespread fragmentation is not occurring.

+    - Also Pathways for Information Exist

+    In essence, while we might see individual or small-group echo chambers based on content focus, the underlying structure of the entire student network remains cohesive enough to prevent system-wide siloing.

 *   **PageRank Distribution (`figures/pageRank_evolution.png`):**

     ![PageRank Evolution](figures/pageRank_evolution.png)